Mobile Signing Ceremony (On-Premises Only)

 Starting with the 11.42 release of OneSpan Sign, the Classic User Experience is no longer supported for SaaS customers.
-This section is thus intended for on-premises customers only.
+This section is thus only intended for on-premises customers who have not yet migrated to our Container deployment.

 The following sections discuss the Mobile Signing Ceremony: